Library

 In the 2nd issue, we will show how to configure several SuperClassic instances to serve one database (among other things, it can be useful to split the load between several network ports).
 Plans for the next issues are big: configuration mistakes, tests of encrypted databases, advanced comparison of Firebird 4 performance with Firebird 3, optimization of indices, etc.

-If you are interested and would like to receive notifications about new issues, join us on FirebirdSQL Telegram Channel or subscribe by email to IBSurgeon's newsletter.
+If you are interested and would like to receive notifications about new issues, join us on FirebirdSQL Telegram Channel.

 Contact us